 公開添削　09012020

-The pie glaph tell the average proportions in three kinds of meals which are unhealthy for us to eat too much.
+The pie charts provide information on the average proportions in three kinds of meals which are unhealthy for us if consumed excessively.

-There are three chart of the average percentage in typical American meal of nutrition such as sodium, saturated fat and adde suger which can cause unhealty condition if eaten too much.
+There are three charts of the average percentages in typical American meals with/containing nutrients s such as sodium, saturated fat and added sugar which can cause an unhealthy condition if eaten too much.

-The pie charts provide information the proportions of three types of nutrients in typical meals. these three all might cause detrimental effect on people if they overeat.
+The pie charts provide information on the proportions of three types of nutrients in typical meals in the United States.
+These three all might cause a detrimental effect on people if they overeat.

+The three pie charts indicate the average percentage of three kinds of nutrients such as sodium, saturated fat, and added sugar in major meals in everyday life

+I study English every day. every day = 副詞 / everyday = 形容詞

+everyday meals

-The three pie charts indicate the average percentages in major meals in every day life of three kinds of nutrients such as Sodium, Saturated fat, and added sugarOn the whole, two types nutrients show relatively same trends in each meal, whereas the other of proportions tend to be different in some meals.
+On the whole, two types of nutrients show relatively the same trend in each meal, whereas the other proportion tends to be different in some meals.

-Overall, People tend to consume sodium and saturated fat too much in dinner rather than breakfast.
-In addition, they consume Added sugar in lunch.
+Overall, people tend to consume the largest proportion of sodium and saturated fat in dinner rather than breakfast.
+In addition, they consume added sugar the most in lunch.

-All in all, the majority of sodium and saturated fat are dinner meal.
-On the other hand, snacks have about half in added sugar graphSnacks account for 42% of the total added sugar.
+All in all, the majority of sodium and saturated fat is consumed at dinner.
+On the other hand, snacks account for roughly a half proportion of the total added sugar.

+Snacks account for 42% of the total added sugar.

 Snacks constitutes roughly a half of the total added sugar.